How to use Do Not Disturb While Driving in iOS 11

 Beta blues

-On my iPhone 5S($539.00 at OzMobiles), DND While Driving worked mostly as advertised -- with one exception: I don't have Automatically in my list of Activate options.
+On my iPhone 5S(£14.99 at uSwitch), DND While Driving worked mostly as advertised -- with one exception: I don't have Automatically in my list of Activate options.
 If you've encountered a similar issue, hit the comments and let me know what model iPhone you're using.

 Of course, this is a beta, so glitches are to be expected.
 But I'm really glad to see this feature, and hope Apple will use it as a springboard for a full-on car mode.